Mpitula/Weather-App/README.md

-## Weather App
+## Nimbusly 🌦️

-A simple and intuitive weather application built with React that allows users to search for real-time weather information for any city worldwide.
+Nimbusly is a simple and intuitive weather application built with React that allows users to search for real-time weather information for any city worldwide.
 The app uses the OpenWeatherMap API to fetch weather data and displays it in a clean and user-friendly interface.

 ## Features